gregorychen3/espresso-controller/README.md

    192.168.1.124
    ```

-3. Copy the program to the Raspberry Pi.
+3. Copy the application to the Raspberry Pi.

    ```console
    TODO: download from releases and scp to pi
    ```

-4. Start the program
+4. Start the application.

    ```console
    pi@raspberrypi:~ $ ./espresso -v -r 26